shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 <img src="/assets/images/goodhero.webp" alt="robot archivist" width="100"/>

+_Maybe this isn't an image of a robot archivist.
+Maybe it's a robot student.
+Still generated with DALL-E though._

 # Schedule

 On this page you'll find the schedule, readings, links to materials, and general instructions.